 In addition to the above, it is nice to have as many of these features as possible:

-- IMAP and POP or SMTP protocol support so you can connect to other encrypted email apps
+- IMAP and POP or SMTP protocol support lets you connect to other encrypted email apps

 - Open source code, which we consider to be less likely to have major bugs or hidden backdoors

-- Anonymous registration and payment for taking your privacy to the maximum
+- Anonymous registration and payment lets you subscribe to the Gmail alternative without sacrificing your privacy

 - Custom email domains for presenting a more professional face to the world